Smoked Whole Chicken

 Mix well.
 Break up any chunks of brown sugar with your fingers.

 Once the smoker is heated, place the chicken on the smoker rack, breast side up.
-Insert a probe if your smoker has one in the thickest part of the thigh.
+Insert a probe into the thickest part of the thigh if your smoker has one.

 For the optional sauce